SyntheticAutonomicMind/.github/profile/README.md

 ---

-**A friendly note:** SAM is a new project, born from a personal wish to make technology more human.
-You might find the occasional rough edge - your feedback helps shape SAM into the assistant we all want.
+**A friendly note:** SAM is a new project, you might find the occasional rough edge - your feedback helps shape SAM into the assistant we all want.
 Together, we're building something special.

 ---